kodecocodes/i9t/testing/testing.markdown

 }
 ```

-That's a lot shorter than what it was before!
+That's a lot shorter than it was before!
 Here's what changed in the code:

 1. You didn't need to use the accessibility identifier "Workout Table" after all.
 Instead, you get _all_ tables in the app and then get all of their cells.
 Notice that you replaced `descendantsMatchingType(.Table)` with convenience method `tables` and `childrenMatchingType(.Cell)` with convenience method `cells`.

-> **Note**: The element query `descendantsMatchingType(_:)` is so common that Apple provided convenience methods for all the common types. `childrenMatchingType(_:)` doesn't have convenience methods but using `descendantsMatchingType(_:)` has the same effect in this case
+  The element query `descendantsMatchingType(_:)` is so common that Apple provided convenience methods for all the common types. `childrenMatchingType(_:)` doesn't have convenience methods but using `descendantsMatchingType(_:)` has the same effect in this case
 2. This is the extra step for this test.
 Once in the workout detail screen, the test taps on **Select & Workout**.
 Again, notice you don't need to specify _which_ table you're talking about.
 You can drill down from the app to its tables to the tables' buttons, then disambiguate using the button's title.
 You do the same with the alert's **OK** button except this time you go through the all of app's alerts instead of through all of the app's tables.
 3. In the previous implementation of this test, you were first referencing the navigation bar to get to its back button.
 Now you directly query the app's buttons and tap on the one identified by the string "Workouts."